 Red lentil pasta is exactly what it sounds like – pasta made with red lentils.
-Usually, red lentil pasta is simply made with red lentil flour.
+Most red lentil pasta is made with red lentil flour only.
 Barilla, Tolerant Organic, and Explore Cuisine are a few popular brands.

-While red lentil pasta does taste a bit like lentils when eaten plain, it’s overall pretty mild in flavor.
-This means that when coated in a vinaigrette dressing, like in this pasta salad, or smothered in tomato sauce, it is very similar to wheat-based pasta.
+Red lentil pasta does taste a bit like lentils when eaten plain.
+However, it is pretty mild in flavor overall.
+When coated with vinaigrette dressing or tomato sauce, the flavor is very similar to wheat-based pasta.

 Yes!
 Red lentil pasta has a few advantages over pasta made from refined flour.
-First, red lentil pasta will typically contain more fiber per serving.
-Second, pasta made from lentils is often higher in protein than regular pasta, making it more of a complete meal.
+First, red lentil pasta typically contains more fiber per serving.
+Second, pasta made from lentils is often higher in protein than regular pasta.

 Since red lentil pasta is made from red lentils, it is not a low-carb substitute for pasta.
 However, red lentil pasta contains more fiber than regular pasta so it is usually lower in net carbs.

 More Salad Recipes